OPAL – Outdoor Play and Learning

 Children spend 20% of their time at school playing.
 With this in mind we have engaged with the OPAL Primary Programme (Outside Play and Learning) to support us in promoting freedom for children to explore play in their own imaginative ways, using found and gathered resources in the natural outdoor environment.

-We have now completed our first half term of OPAL play.
 It has been a great success – more children are loving being outside, no matter what the weather, as there is now so much more to do.